 J: Our cooperation with CIKE started through the Escalator project that we were selected for and it proved to be a great experience.
 It helped us understand the purpose of networking and getting to know other people.
 That’s when we started thinking about Woont’s mission and vision for the future.
 We realised that what really matters is not becoming the best cameramen and photographers but creating opportunities for other people in our city to grow as well.
 CIKE came up with the Academy in part to address the shortage of photographers.
 That’s why they turned to us to take up this aspect of the project while they take care of all the rest.

-P: As we’ve already mentioned, we started from scratch and that’s why we’ve decided to help others, to teach them what we know so that they don’t have to learn everything the hard way, like we did.
+P: As we’ve already mentioned, we started from scratch and that’s why we’ve decided to help others, to teach them what we know so that they don’t have to learn everything the hard way as we did.
 We don’t care much for keeping our know-how to ourselves.
 Our goal is to share information so that other people can learn from us and one day we can work together on a major project.

 What is the main aim of the Academy?

 J: Primarily, it’s about training people for CIKE to cooperate with, since commercial photographers are way too expensive for a non-profit.
 Everyone’s work is unique, so what matters is that at the end of the course, all the participants are able to produce good quality work.
 The concept is built on providing support for people who are interested in photography but don’t have the necessary skills yet.
-We’ve prepared a series of workshops to help them become self sufficient but also work together and be able to stand in for one another.
+We’ve prepared a series of workshops to help them become self-sufficient but also work together and be able to stand in for one another.
 About 60 people applied for a place in the Academy and their portfolios were very interesting.

 Later, we interviewed them to see if they’re able to work in a team, communicate with clients and listen to others, rather than push their own vision.
 The candidates that passed the initial selection process are now our students.
 We’ve started with teaching them how to work with lighting in our studio.
 Later, we’ll move on to the Invisible Hotel’s rooms.